 -

-: indicates if an approximation to the correct degree-of-freedom at each penalty parameter should used.
-Default isFALSE
+approx_df: indicates if an approximation to the correct degree-of-freedom at each penalty parameter should used.
+Default isFALSEand the program will compute an unbiased estimate of the exact degree-of-freedom.

-component of a sparsegl
+The df component of a sparsegl object is an

 approximation (albeit a fairly accurate one) to the actual